Abicumaran/Imprecision-Short/README.md

 - `brown_forsythe_median_p`
 - `brown_forsythe_homogeneity_check`

 A p-value below 0.05 is marked as a failure of that assumption check, but the app still reports robust MAD CV and bootstrap CI so the analysis does not depend only on normality/homogeneity assumptions.
+The user can customize to their data context and data patterns.

 ## Downloads